-A comprehensive guide to the complexities of the 1996 Convention, including detailed coverage of the relationship with other international instruments such as the revised Brussels II Regulation
+This book provides a comprehensive guide to the complexities of the 1996 Convention, including detailed coverage of the relationship with other international instruments such as the 1980 Hague Abduction Convention and the revised Brussels II Regulation.
+The Appendices contain all relevant source material including the full text of the Convention.

 Designed to improve the legal position of children (up to age 18) involved in cross border disputes, the 1996 Hague Convention is the last of three conventions which include respectively, the 1980 Hague Abduction Convention and the 1993 Hague Convention on Intercountry Adoption.